Resume Preparation

 This means that before you write your resume, decide who your target audience is and what position you are looking for.
 When you decide these two points, we suggest using a title, rather than a sentence.
 For example, instead of writing, “Seeking career opportunity as a sales manager with a company that can offer me continued opportunities for success,” you can simply write the heading: Sales Manager or Sales Professional.

 We recommend the title because it is broad, direct and to-the-point.
 Think of your resume as the packaging on your product.
 The packages you see in the grocery store have only a few words in the titles: OREOS, BANANA YOGURT, YELLOW MUSTARD, CHOCOLATE ICE CREAM.
-The purpose of these titles is: 1) to catch their attention, and 2) prepare them for exactly what will be inside the package.
-A brief title will serve the same purpose for your resume.
+The purpose of these titles is:

 The purpose of the summary statement is to give the employer a quick snapshot of your qualifications.
 Here is a breakdown to help you create a targeted statement.
 Look at the paragraph you are about to create in three parts.